 Panelists are required to have a professional background in the arts and/or humanities.

 AHCMC relies on an array arts and humanities professionals to serve as grant reviewers, ensuring that funding is distributed to organizations and/or individuals that are most worthy, impactful, and relevant to our community.
 Panelists are chosen for their expert knowledge of specific arts, humanities and/or cultural disciplines, as well as their management experience, professional knowledge of the sector, and prior panel experience.
 AHCMC staff makes every effort to ensure the panel is diverse in all respects.

-Once selected, panelists are assigned to one of the two funding opportunities below.
+Once selected, panelists are assigned to one of the funding opportunities below.

-- Wheaton Cultural Project Grants (WCPG), information here.
+- Artists & Scholars Project Grants, information here.

 All panelists receive an individual, virtual orientation before the application review process begins.
 Panelists are expected to review and score all applications prior to the panel meeting.
 During the panel meeting, panelists convene as a group to discuss and evaluate all applications.

 Please note: All panel meetings are currently held virtually on the Zoom platform.

 Conflict of Interest

 AHCMC requires panelists to recuse themselves from all discussions and decision–making related to applications for which a conflict of interest exists.
 For AHCMC panelists, a conflict of interest exists if any of the following conditions apply: